Skip to main content

 Usage

-anodizer tag # create and push tag
+anodizer tag # create and push the tag (bump commit stays local)

 anodizer tag --dry-run # show what would happen